Money and Friendship

 Greatness

 The most famous speech ever given by Dr. Martin Luther King is usually referred to as the “I Have a Dream” speech.
-If his life hadn’t been cut short, he would have indeed seen many of his dreams of a better world come to be reality.
+If his life hadn’t been cut short, he would have indeed seen many of his dreams of a better world come to be a reality.
 Another great speech of Dr. King’s, which was actually a sermon delivered at Ebenezer Baptist Church, February 4, 1968, was entitled “Drum Major Instinct.”

 “If you want to be important—wonderful.
 If you want to be recognized—wonderful.
 If you want to be great—wonderful.
 But recognize that he who is greatest among you shall be your servant.
 That's a new definition of greatness.
-And this morning, the thing that I like about it: by giving that definition of greatness, it means that everybody can be great, because everybody can serve.
+And this morning, the thing that I like about it: by giving that definition of greatness, it means that everybody can be great because everybody can serve.
 You only need a heart full of grace, a soul generated by love.
 And you can be that servant.”

 As we remember the greatness of Dr. King, let us remember this great man recognized what truly defines greatness.
 He was a servant.
 Let us all strive to serve our fellow man and hopefully see more dreams of a better world become reality